armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 # Refresh your repo cache
 helm repo update
 # Install the agent, omit --create-namespace if installing into existing namespace
+# the accountName opt, is what this cluster will show up as in the Spinnaker Stage and Armory Cloud APIs
 helm install armory-agent \
     --set accountName=my-k8s-cluster \
     --set clientId=${CLIENT_ID_FOR_AGENT_FROM_ABOVE} \